 - Blackout – 99% Blackout to allow you to control how much or how little light you want any time of the day.
 No problems at all of light sneaking its way through on even the brightest day.

-- Well priced – Currently with shipping you’re looking to be spending a bit over $60 dollars for the entire set.
-It’s a set and not a panel so no worries about needing to spend an additional $60 for another panel.
+- Well priced – Currently with shipping you’re looking to be spending a decent bit for the entire set but its not too bad.
+It’s a set and not a panel so no worries about needing to spend an additional amount for another panel.

 - High quality – The quality in these curtains really show and when they said Hotel quality curtains they weren’t kidding.